 - View Azure Database for MariaDB data in pre-built dashboards.

-- Run custom queries and visualize the data in New Relic One.
+- Run custom queries and visualize the data in the New Relic UI.

 - Create alert conditions to notify you of changes in data.

 Follow standard procedures to activate your Azure service in New Relic Infrastructure, using the generic Reader role.